cfe-lab/Kive/INSTALL.md

 Initialize database
 -------------------
-If you have just created a new database, run the bash script `./initDB.bash`.
+If you have made database schema changes, recreate the database.

-Whenever you make database changes, you can update the tables and wipe out all the data by running the bash script `./nukeDB.bash`.
-There are also some other versions of the nuke script that load different sets of sample data.
+    sudo su - postgres
+    dropdb shipyard
+    createdb shipyard
+    exit
+    ./manage.py syncdb --noinput

+Whether you've recreated the database or not, now run the reset command.

+    ./manage.py reset --load=demo

+You can leave the load parameter off, or set it to other fixture names, like `simple`.

 You are now ready to run a local Django webserver: